-HSA operates a number of practices and tools to monitor risk exposures, trends, effectiveness of controls and changes across the company.
+HSA operates a number of practices and tools to monitor risk exposures, trends, effectiveness of controls and changes across the Company

-Monitoring of risks occurs at various levels across the Group.
+Risk monitoring provides different lenses over HSA's risk environment, including topical current risk issues through to deep dive analysis as part of Risk Reviews.
+Monitoring of risks occurs at various levels across HSA, including at a functional and management level.
 Critical risks and other significant exposures are monitored at Board and Committee level on a regular basis, with more frequent monitoring occurring at the business and functional levels.